 Mountains and Rivers' journey is to use visual storytelling for Rewilding the human imagination and to re-establish the human's sense of place and connection in and with the natural world.

-Mountains & Rivers provides conservation photography and visual storytelling.
-Our mission is to rewild the human imagination through the use of profoundly effective photography and digital storytelling that can challenge and awaken, move and invigorate, nourish and empower, rejuvenate and connect people to each other, themselves, and nature.
+We provide effective photography, audio and visual storytelling resources to challenge and awaken, move and invigorate, nourish and empower, rejuvenate and connect people to each other, themselves, and nature.

 About John Canan, conservation photographer and visual storyteller

 John is a photographer, naturalist, and community builder based in Western Maryland on the edge of the Central Appalachian Mountains.
 His approach focuses on creating imagery that fully engages people and invites them to deepen their connections with their communities, the natural environment, and ultimately, themselves.
 He earned a degree in Sustainable Community Development and Regenerative Design from Prescott College and was a recipient of the esteemed Servant Leadership award.